Substation: Design

-A grounding (earthing) system must be designed.
-The total ground potential rise, and the gradients in potential during a fault (called touch and step potentials), must be calculated to protect passers-by during a short circuit in the transmission system.
-Earth faults at a substation can cause a ground potential rise.
-Currents flowing in the Earth's surface during a fault can cause metal objects to have a significantly different voltage than the ground under a person's feet; this touch potential presents a hazard of electrocution.
-Where a substation has a metallic fence, it must be properly grounded to protect people from this hazard.

-The main issues facing a power engineer are reliability and cost.
-A good design attempts to strike a balance between these two, to achieve reliability without excessive cost.
-The design should also allow expansion of the station, when required.
+Substation design is aimed at minimizing cost while ensuring power availability and reliability, and enabling changes to the substation in the future.

+Substations may be built outdoors, indoors, or underground or in a combination of these locations.

 Location selection

 Selection of the location of a substation must consider many factors.
 Sufficient land area is required for installation of equipment with necessary clearances for electrical safety, and for access to maintain large apparatus such as transformers.

-Where land is costly, such as in urban areas, gas insulated switchgear may save money overall.
-Substations located in coastal areas affected by flooding and tropical storms may often require an elevated structure to keep equipment sensitive to surges hardened against these elements.
 The site must have room for expansion due to load growth or planned transmission additions.
 Environmental effects of the substation must be considered, such as drainage, noise and road traffic effects.

 The substation site must be reasonably central to the distribution area to be served.
 The site must be secure from intrusion by passers-by, both to protect people from injury by electric shock or arcs, and to protect the electrical system from misoperation due to vandalism.

+If not owned and operated by a utility company, substations are typically occupied on a long lease such as a renewable 99-year lease, giving the utility company security of tenure.